alabiibrahim/Financial-Loan-Analysis/README.md

 ![Dasboard design](images/Financial%20Loan.PNG)

-# Development
+## Development

 Here’s a step by step guide on how the data was approached

 1. Getting the data
 2. Load and clean data with SQL queries
-3. Retrieve data from SQL database into Excel
+3. Transfer data from SQL database into Excel
 4. Processing and Visualizations using Excel
 5. Generate Insights
 6. Give recommendations